SAP/gigya-php-sdk/README.md

 It will now be possible to autoload Gigya PHP SDK: `use Gigya\PHP`.

+Note: If the project does not use Composer natively / as part of a framework, it is necessary to include `vendor/autoload.php` in your project.

 ## Configuration
 * [Obtain a Gigya APIKey and authentication details](https://developers.gigya.com/display/GD/PHP#PHP-ObtainingGigya'sAPIKeyandSecretkey).
 * Follow the installation instructions above.